andyhasit/turboshell/README.md

 Follow these instructions.
 If you ever move your turboshell directory, just run step 4 again.

+## Guide

+TODO: add examples of args and alias collector calls.

 ## Contributing

 PRs welcome.
 Please run flake8.